qiaohanscode/technical-tutorial/networking/bind9/introduction.md

 **BIND 9** is a complete implementation of the **DNS** protocol. **BIND 9** can be configured (using its `named.conf` file) as an `authoritiative name server`, a `resolver`, and, on supported host, a `stub resolver`.

 Smaller operators will use **BIND 9** to configure a single **DNS server** acting as both an **authoritative name server** and a **resolver**

+### DNS Security Overview
+**DNS** is a communications protocol.
+All communication protocols are potentially vulnerable to both subversion and eavesdropping.

+To increase security, consider to configure **DNS over TLS**